sebastianhaberey/communicator/README.md

 # communicator

+Web-based app to scan documents locally and upload them to a Nextcloud account.

 ## Package Maintenance

 - eslint needs to be @8.22.x because of "this.libOptions.parse is not a function" (see https://stackoverflow.com/a/73510759/8707976)